groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/barcode/docx.en.md

   code_samples:
     # code sample loop
-    - title: "Search for Image Signatures"
+    - title: "How to Customize a Barcode Signature"
       content: |
-        This example demonstrates how to find an image signature in a specific document.
+        This example demonstrates how to place a customized barcode on DOCX document pages.
         {{< landing/code title="Java">}}
         ```java {style=abap}

-        // Pass the source document as a constructor parameter
+        // Provide the document to be signed
-        final Signature signature = new Signature("input.docx");
+        Signature signature = new Signature("input.docx");

-        // Search for any signatures with a text type
+        // Create signature options with the desired text
-        List<ImageSignature> signatures = signature.search(ImageSignature.class, SignatureType.Image);
-        System.out.print("\nSource document contains following image signature(s).");
+        BarcodeSignOptions signOptions = new BarcodeSignOptions("Accepted 21.09.2023");

+        // Set the relative barcode position on the page
+        signOptions.setVerticalAlignment(VerticalAlignment.Bottom);
+        signOptions.setHorizontalAlignment(HorizontalAlignment.Right);

+        // Set the barcode padding from the page edge
+        Padding padding = new Padding();
+        padding.setLeft(20);
+        padding.setTop(20);
+        signOptions.setMargin(padding);

-        // Display the results with the properties of the found signatures
+        // Set the color of the bars
-        for (ImageSignature imageSignature : signatures)
-        {
-            System.out.print("Image signature found at page "+imageSignature.getPageNumber()+
-                " with size "+imageSignature.getSize()+".
-Created "+imageSignature.getCreatedOn()+
-                ", modified "+imageSignature.getModifiedOn());
-        }
+        signOptions.setForeColor(Color.RED);

+        // Define the message font style
+        SignatureFont font = new SignatureFont();
+        font.setSize(12);
+        font.setFamilyName("Comic Sans MS");
+        signOptions.setFont(font);

+        // Specify the message position
+        signOptions.setCodeTextAlignment(CodeTextAlignment.Above);

+        // Sign and save the document
+        SignResult signResult = signature.sign("output.docx", signOptions);
         ```
         {{< /landing/code >}}